jimfingal/node-mongo-session-demo/README.md

-instagram-oauth-demo
+node-mongo-session-demo
 =============

-### Database

-On OSX, can start Mongod with the following:

-    mongod --config /usr/local/etc/mongod.conf

-A very simple / dumb demo showing at a low level what happens when you authenticate with Instagram using OAuth.
-There is no error handling here.
+A simple demo that allows a user to authenticate with Instagram, and stores that information in a session backed by MongoDB.
+The user can also log out, destroying the session and causing them to have to log in again.

 For this to work, you must have a registered Instagram account, and the following environment variables: